prashantkr006/steeleye-API_dev/README.md

     with SQLAchemy Query filtered out the data from database and responded it to the client
     ```db.query(models.Trade).filter(models.Trade.counterparty == counterparty and models.Trade.instrument_name == instrument_name and models.Trade.instrument_id == instrument_id and models.Trade.trader == trader).first()```

+## extras
+added responses for the api end points by handling exception & status code